 Neighboring Silver Spring, Maryland is home to locals who want a taste of the suburbs but crave that immediate proximity to the District.
-While the downtown marketplace remains the central hub for entertainment, there are several culinary gems dotted around the perimeter, from old-guard restaurants to family-friendly modern chains.
+While the downtown marketplace remains the central hub for entertainment, there are several culinary gems dotted around the perimeter, from old-guard restaurants to family-friendly modern eateries.
 The best part about coming to visit?
-Once the exploratory eating’s done, stick around to shop for a new outfit or catch a movie—all within a one-mile radius of the bustling city center.Read More
+Once the eating’s done, stick around to shop or catch a movie—all within a quick walk of the downtown area.Read More

 Where to Eat and Drink in Silver Spring

 Fryer’s Roadside is a pitstop worth making on New Hampshire Avenue in Silver Spring.
 Chef Edward Reavis and Jennifer Meltzer serve up Southern comfort foods including gluten-free and halal fried chicken, regional American barbecue, sides, milkshakes, sundaes, ice cream, and baked goods.
 The restaurant is a casual spot for walk-up ordering and carryout from Tuesday through Sunday.

 This family-owned restaurant turns out Italian favorites like calzones, signature white- and red-sauced pizza, homemade meatballs, and more.
 Order the Napoli pizza (anchovies, black olives, and basil), Quattro Stagioni pizza (a four-in-one pie featuring mozzarella, salami and ham, mushrooms and tomatoes) and a Calabrese (salami and sausage) calzone for the table.
 Not to be missed is the dessert menu, which includes chocolate profiteroles, limoncello shortcake, and Nutella pizza.
 The team recently expanded to D.C. with a new Pacci’s on Capitol Hill.